eng-abdo402/eng-abdo402/README.md

 # 💫 About Me:
-nformation Technology student with a solid foundation in programming using Python ,C,C++,JAVA,HTML and CSS.
+information Technology student with a solid foundation in programming using Python ,C,C++,JAVA,HTML and CSS.
 Proficient <br>in Microsoft Office applications and experienced in designing and managing databases.
 Motivated to <br>develop my technical skills and contribute effectively in dynamic and tech-driven environments

 ## 🌐 Socials: